panaali/mseyfi.github.io/posts/Leetcode.md

 Prefix sums allow us to find the sum of any subarray in `O(1)`.
 If we want the sum of the subarray from `i` to `j` (inclusive), then the answer is `prefix[j] - prefix[i - 1]`, or `prefix[j] - prefix[i] + nums[i]` if you don't want to deal with the out of bounds case when `i = 0`.

 This works because `prefix[i - 1]` is the sum of all elements before index `i`.
 When you subtract this from the sum of all elements up to index `j`, you are left with the sum of all elements starting at index `i` and ending at index `j`, which is exactly what we are looking for.

+# 2. Hashing:
+Hashing can be used for existance or for counting.
+Since existance is easy we jump into counting:
+### Counting with Hash
+Counting is a very common pattern with hash maps.
+By "counting", we are referring to tracking the frequency of things.
+This means our hash map will be mapping keys to integers.
+Anytime you need to count anything, think about using a hash map to do it.

+Recall that when we were looking at **sliding windows**, some problems had their constraint as limiting the amount of a certain element in the window.
+For example, longest substring with at most `k` `0`s.
+In those problems, we could simply use an integer variable curr because we are only focused on **one element** (we only cared about `0`).
+A hash map opens the door to solving problems where the constraint involves **multiple elements**.
+Let's start by looking at a sliding window example that leverages a hash map.